Afghan Civil War (1989–1992): Mujahideen's conquest of Khost (1991)

-In two weeks' time (14–31 March 1991), mujahideen forces conquered the city of Khost in eastern Afghanistan on the Kabul DRA Government.
-The battle was organized by the National Commanders' Shura (NCS) led by Jalaluddin Haqqani and with representatives from all parties of the Seven-Party (mujahideen) Union, including Gulbuddin Hekmatyar and Abdul Rasul Sayyaf.
+In two weeks' time (14–31 March 1991), mujahideen forces conquered the city of Khost in eastern Afghanistan from the DRA government.
+The battle was organized by the National Commanders' Shura (NCS) led by Jalaluddin Haqqani and with representatives from all parties of the Islamic Unity of Afghanistan Mujahideen, including Hekmatyar and Sayyaf.
 One reason why the mujahideen succeeded here, was that once the Soviet Army had left the country, supplying the Government forces in Khost through the air had become too difficult.
 When the Government's garrison had run out of supplies, the DRA troops massively surrendered to the mujahidin.

 After an eleven-year siege, Khost fell to Jalaluddin Haqqani's troops, that were in east Afghanistan, on 11 April 1991, following a negotiated surrender of the communist garrison.
 This was a coordinated effort where the final push came in an assault with Ibrahim Haqqani acting as stand-in for Jalaluddin, who had been abroad at the time to raise funds and links.
 The commandant Gul Aqa was captured.
-It was claimed that much of the garrison had switched sides because the mujahidin fighters were offering amnesty and lenient treatment, partly an indication of Haqqani's skilful diplomacy.
+It was claimed that much of the garrison had switched sides because the mujahideen fighters were offering amnesty and lenient treatment, partly an indication of Haqqani's skillful diplomacy.
 There was considerable irritation by Haqqani's forces when some Pakistani outlets claimed that Hekmatyar had acted as leader, in spite of the similarly close relationship between Haqqani and Pakistani soldiers.
 At this time Pakistan were strongly in favour of Hekmatyar, who would be their primary proxy until 1994 when they switched to Taliban movement.
-However, the veteran Pakistani reporter Rahimulah Yusufzai confirmed that it had been a coordinated effort with Jalaluddin Haqqani as overall leader.
+However, Pakistani reporter Rahimulah Yusufzai confirmed that it had been a coordinated effort with Jalaluddin Haqqani as overall leader.
 Haqqani also offered to mediate between the bitter opponents Massoud and Hekmatyar, though this came to nought.

 Najibullah government weakens (March 1990–January 1992)

 Internal dissensions

-Despite its military successes, the communist regime of President Mohammad Najibullah was still plagued by its traditional internal divisions, namely the opposition between the Khalq and Parcham factions.
+Despite its military successes, Najibullah's government was still plagued by its traditional internal divisions, namely the opposition between the Khalq and Parcham factions.

 The DRA defense minister, Shahnawaz Tanai, disagreed with Najibullah's policy of National Reconciliation with the mujahideen and was in favor of turning Kabul's Scud Launchers at Islamabad.
 He had also become convinced that his Khalq faction was losing its share of power in favour of Najibullah's Parcham.
-For these reasons he entered in secret negotiations with Gulbuddin Hekmatyar, and plotted against Najibullah.
+For these reasons he entered in secret negotiations with Hekmatyar, and plotted against Najibullah.
 Launched on 6 March 1990, his coup failed, despite almost killing Najibullah, and Tanai was forced to flee to Pakistan, where he joined Hekmatyar.
 A severe repression followed, as Najibullah ordered the army to be purged of Tanai's supporters.
 In the ensuing fighting, several airports were bombarded, damaging 46 military aircraft.
 This episode reinforced Najibullah's suspicions and led him to govern through his personal allies rather than the government apparatus, further deepening the rift between Khalqis and Parchamis.